 Generally, Coral Bells can be grown without any insect or disease problems.
 Bacterial and fungal leaf spots, Botrytis, Japanese beetles, powdery mildew, and strawberry root weevils may occasionally, but not usually, become problematic.
-Some cultivars may get leaf scorch when they are planted in hot, full sun.
+Some cultivars may get leaf scorch when planted in hot, full sun.
 Overly wet conditions during the winter months can lead to some plants rotting out.
 Where climates fluctuate, frost heaving (where the plants push themselves up out of the ground) can be a concern; mulching before winter may help prevent this problem.

 - Back to genus Heuchera

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin